armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 There have also been numerous enhancements, fixes and features across all of Spinnaker's other services.
 See their changes here:
 [Spinnaker v1.20.5](https://www.spinnaker.io/community/releases/versions/1-20-5-changelog)

+### Open source highlights

+#### Kubernetes V2 Run Job Stage

+Spinnaker 1.20 no longer automatically adds a unique suffix to the name of jobs.
+Prior to this release, the Kubernetes V2 Run Job stage added a unique suffix to the name of the deployed job, with no ability to control or configure this behavior.

+To continue having a random suffix added to the job name, set the metadata.generateName field instead of metadata.name, which causes the Kubernetes API to append a random suffix to the name.

+If a job sets metadata.name directly, that name will be used without modification for each execution of the job.
+As jobs are immutable, each execution of the stage will delete any existing job with the supplied name before creating the job.

+#### Kustomize Enabled by Default

+Starting in Spinnaker 1.20, Kustomize support in Spinnaker is GA, and the Kustomize option in the Bake (Manifest) stage is enabled by default.
+Previously, the Kustomize option in the Bake (Manifest) stage was hidden behind a feature flag.

+#### Support for Hiding Arbitrary Stages from End Users

+In this release, all stages that are not provider-specific will be exposed by default.
+Operators can now choose to hide any stages from end-users using [Deck’s `hiddenStages` setting](https://www.spinnaker.io/guides/operator/hiding-stages/#hiding-stages).
+The flags to enable the Gremlin, Travis, Wercker, and Create Load Balancers stages are no longer supported in Spinnaker 1.20 or Halyard 1.35.
+If using a version of Spinnaker prior to 1.20 with Halyard 1.35, you may still enable the `travis`, `wercker`, and `infrastructureStages` flags by setting them in your `settings-local.js`.

+#### Docker Registry Changing

+Spinnaker’s Docker containers are now hosted on `us-docker.pkg.dev/spinnaker-community`.
+Previously, they were hosted on `gcr.io/spinnaker-marketplace`.

+#### ECS Support for Load Balancer Views and Task Health Status in Deployments

+In this release, users can now view the load balancers, listeners and target groups associated with their ECS services within the Load Balancers Infrastructure tab.

+Also in this release, pipeline deployments now take into account container health checks and the overall task health status before determining a service to be up.
+If using a prior version, pipeline deployments would consider the service healthy once the tasks were started, but potentially prior to the container health checks running.
+This could lead to prematurely marking a deployment as successful.

 ## Detailed Updates

 ### Bill of Materials
 Here's the bom for this version.